Getting error code 229 on your Lennox® furnace?

-We want you to be completely happy with our furnace repair in Cocoa.
+We want you to be fully satisfied with our furnace repair in Cocoa.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to help the system to run at different speeds—and use less energy.
+Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
 These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be working properly if your furnace inducer motor begins in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be working properly if your furnace inducer motor begins in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds afterward.

-Your furnace will demonstrate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
+Your system will demonstrate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also generate the error, so your Service Experts Heating & Air Conditioning professional will check other parts of your furnace first.
+A blocked vent or a draft can also generate the error, so your Service Experts Heating & Air Conditioning professional will look at other parts of your furnace first.